Crow Creek Indian Reservation: History

-The people of the Crow Creek Sioux Tribe are mostly descendants of the Mdewakanton Dakota Tribe of south and central present-day Minnesota.
-They were expelled from Minnesota, along with the Santee Dakota Tribe and Ho-Chunk Nation after all reservations in the southern part of that state were abolished in December 1862 following the Dakota War.
+The people of the Crow Creek Sioux Tribe are mostly descendants of the Mdewakanton of south and central present-day Minnesota.
+They were expelled from Minnesota, along with the Santee Dakota and Ho-Chunk after all reservations in the southern part of that state were abolished in December 1862 following the Dakota War.

 The land was poorly suited for people accustomed to their former woodland terrain, as it was dry and lacked game for hunting.
 For six weeks after their arrival at Crow Creek, three or four expelled people died every day from starvation or disease.
-This caused the Santee and Ho-Chunk to flee the reservation downriver, the Santee settling at what is now the Santee Indian Reservation in north-central Nebraska and the Ho-Chunk settling on part of the Omaha Indian Reservation, northeast Nebraska, later purchasing that part from the Omaha.
+This caused the Santee and Ho-Chunk to flee the reservation downriver, the Santee settling at what is now the Santee Sioux Reservation in north-central Nebraska and the Ho-Chunk settling on part of the Omaha Reservation in northeast Nebraska, later purchasing that part from the Omaha.

 Some Yankton and lower Yanktonai Dakota also reside on the reservation.
 Although some writers consider this to have been part of the Great Sioux Reservation, which was established west of the Missouri River, the Crow Creek Reservation, founded in 1862, has always been separate.

 The reservation originally included bottomlands along the Missouri, which had been farmed previously by Mandan and Arikara, and other indigenous peoples prior to these tribes.
 These peoples were decimated in smallpox and other infectious disease epidemics in the 18th century.
 Surviving Mandan, Hidatsa and Arikara moved northwest and formed the Affiliated Tribes, whose descendants have occupied the Fort Berthold Indian Reservation in North Dakota.
 Today several former Mandan and Arikara villages within the Crow Creek Reservation are preserved as archaeological sites.